manell0/MileStone-1-Couronne/README.md

 - Had difficulty getting my footer in place.
 Took help from google and found Dominic Fraser.
 [The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

+- Hassle with margins distance and spacing has been a common occurrence when I built this site

 # Technologies Used

 ### Main Languages Used